Skip to main content

 Attention

-Changing the IP address of the XClarity One virtual-appliance after it is up and running will cause connectivity issues with the management hubs and managed devices.
-If you need to change the IP address, disconnect all management hubs from the portal before changing the IP address.
-After the IP address change is complete, reconnect the management hubs.
+Changing the IP address of the XClarity One virtual-appliance after it is up and running will cause connectivity issues with the hubs and managed devices.
+If you need to change the IP address, disconnect all hubs from the portal before changing the IP address.
+After the IP address change is complete, reconnect the hubs.
 For more information about setting IP addresses, see Portal network.

 Procedure